Geckos-Ink/MakeItHome/README.md

   <table>
 </center>

+## MakeItHome 2.0
+The current versions 1.9.x aims to the completion of "MakeItHome 2.0" objectives.

+These objectives are:
+- Widgets zone in the top bar (completed)
+- Widgets from external app (todo)
+- App extension: an application can extend its icon in the windows switching area.
+The work is in progress: when an application has the extension area, an aurora borealis is generated at the base of its preview.
+Then, if the user "break" more the screen boundaries on the aurora's side, he will access a doubled overscreen with a WebView where the application can render what he wants.
+My first intention of using this feature is to create a browser extension and create a rapid tab switching with web page preview.
+But an application is free to set what he wants: for example a music player app can display the songs queue and permit the rapid change of song.
+Respect than the Widgets Zone, the App Extension has not design structure, so all focus is about the APIs and the communication protocol between MakeItHome and the app.
+I aim to implement the App Extension "theoretically" only with a demo app and a documentation and then create the browsers extensions... well, when I'll have time.

 ## Notes
-This project deserve a better documentation, most of all seen the fact that soon I should publish a new update, at least to improve the user experience and to complete the widgets zone.
+This project deserves a better documentation, most of all seen the fact that soon I should publish a new update, at least to improve the user experience and to complete the widgets zone.

 I try to make a to do list as memorandum: